bdeitte/bookexchange/README.md

 Other than this README update, these are the original files from 1999.
-This was a book changes used on the University of Iowa campus at that time, with design from Dave Selden.
+This was an online book exchange used on the University of Iowa campus for a few years, with design from Dave Selden.
 Once in awhile I send out these files to developers I know, as an example of some really old code that I wrote, just for the amusement factor.
 Using any of this code for any other purpose may be hazardous to your health.

 From the original README: